icopy-site/awesome/docs/awesome/awesome-ddd.md

 - [Living Documentation by Design, with Domain-Driven Design](https://leanpub.com/livingdocumentation) - Discover how a Living Documentation can help you in all aspects of your projects, from the business goals to the business domain knowledge, architecture and design, processes and deployment, even if you hate writing documentation.
 - [.NET Microservices: Architecture for Containerized .NET Applications](https://dotnet.microsoft.com/download/thank-you/microservices-architecture-ebook) - An introduction to developing microservices-based applications and managing them using containers. [eShopOnContainers sample](https://github.com/dotnet-architecture/eShopOnContainers)
 - [The Semantic JavaScript Backend for Event-Driven Development](https://docs.wolkenkit.io/1.1.0/downloads/brochure/) - A 68 pages long free ebook on what DDD, CQRS and event-sourcing are, and how they fit each other.
+- [DDD Magazine from Xebia #1](https://pages.xebia.com/domain-driven-design-magazine-xebia) - This magazine is packed with visionary and practical insights, based on personal, business, and customer experiences to support you on your DDD journey

 ## Training Courses